SvetlanaShcherba/rsschool-cv/cv.md

 ## Education:

 - Belarusian National Technical University
-  - Faculty of Instrumentation + IT-Academy
+  - Faculty of Instrumentation
+- IT-Academy:
   - Website development using HTML, CSS and JavaScript,
   - Development of web applications with JavaScript,
   - React for web development.